MohamadBaydoun9/AiStock/SYSTEM_DOCUMENTATION.md

 > **A:** `Flatten` keeps all spatial information, leading to a massive number of parameters and overfitting. `GlobalAveragePooling` summarizes the feature map into a single vector, making the model more robust to the *position* of the pet in the image.

 **Q4: How do you prevent the model from forgetting old breeds when adding a new one?**
-> **A:** We use a technique called "Replay" (implicitly) or simply a low learning rate on the shared weights.
-By initializing the new weights carefully and keeping the existing weights close to their original values, we minimize drift.
+> **A:** We use a **Rehearsal Strategy**.
+When fine-tuning or adding a breed, we include data from *all* existing breeds in the training batches, not just the new one.
+This forces the model to maintain its performance on the old tasks while learning the new one.

 **Q5: What is the "Confidence Score"?**
 > **A:** It's the highest value from the Softmax output layer.
 Softmax turns the model's raw numbers (logits) into probabilities that sum to 100%.